 VOLUNTEER OR INTERN WITH MIX - Stay connected to your international experience while engaging in meaningful and rewarding work helping others!
 Apply to be a MIX Volunteer or Intern

-BECOME A STUDENT INTERCHANGER - If you enjoy meeting people, want to make friends with students from abroad, and want to earn 10 dollars an hour, this job could be for you!
+BECOME A STUDENT INTERCHANGER - If you enjoy meeting people, want to make friends with students from abroad, and want to earn $11.25 an hour, this job could be for you!
 Call Laura at Special English Programs at the UHM Outreach College at 808-956-6824 if you are interested.
 See the Student Employment & Cooperative Education (CECE) website to apply.

 MENTOR NEW INTERNATIONAL STUDENTS - Volunteer with the ISS Mentor-Mentee program to help new international students get integrated at UHM.